Gusarich/housify/ROADMAP.md

 This document outlines the roadmap for the project.
 It is a living document and will be updated as the project progresses.

-## The first usable version
+## The First Usable Version

-This is the first version of the project that can be used for development in Hypixel Housing.
-It will include the basic functionality of the language and the compiler.
-It is a starting point for the project.
+This is the initial version of the project that can be used for development in Hypixel Housing.
+It includes the basic functionality of the language and the compiler.
+It serves as a starting point for the project.

 ### Compiler

 -   [x] Basic grammar for the language
 -   [x] AST resolver with type checking
 -   [x] Generator for the JSON output
--   [x] Constant evaluation in some simple cases
+-   [x] Constant evaluation in simple cases
--   [ ] All the actions, conditions, events and functions from the Hypixel Housing
+-   [ ] All actions, conditions, events, and functions from Hypixel Housing
--   [x] Minimal tests for all of the compiler parts
+-   [x] Minimal tests for all parts of the compiler

-### Command line interface
+### Command Line Interface

 -   [x] Basic CLI with a single command for compiling the Housify module